-Job Opening: The Silicon Valley Leadership Group, a public policy trade association, is seeking qualified candidates for the position of Senior Director for Technology & Innovation Policy.
+Job Opening: The Silicon Valley Leadership Group, a public policy trade association, is seeking qualified candidates for the position of Director of Education Policy.

 About Us: The Silicon Valley Leadership Group, founded in 1978 by David Packard of Hewlett-Packard, represents more than 380 of Silicon Valley’s most respected employers on issues, programs and campaigns that affect the economic health and quality of life in Silicon Valley.
 Public policy issues we engage in include energy, transportation, education, housing, health care, taxation, economic vitality and the environment.
 Additional information can be found at svlg.org.

-1. Technology & Innovation Policy Committee Development, Staffing and Management
+- Education Policy Committee and Related Committee Staffing and Management

-- Broadly and deeply engage Leadership Group member companies in all aspects of the Leadership Group’s technology and innovation policy portfolio.
+- Broadly and deeply engage Leadership Group member companies in all aspects of the Leadership Group’s education policy portfolio.

 - Ensure that committees and coalitions are strategically focused on achievable objectives.

-- Recommend appropriate policy positions by researching legislation and public policy issues affecting member companies, providing information regarding competing viewpoints and recommending a position to policy committees.
+- Recommend appropriate policy positions by researching legislation and public policy issues affecting member companies, providing information regarding competing viewpoints and recommending a position to policy-setting bodies.

-- Identify, and develop relationships with, executives from Leadership Group member companies who will champion deliverables on the Leadership Group’s technology and innovation policy workplan.
+- Identify and develop relationships with executives from Leadership Group member companies who will champion deliverables on the Leadership Group’s education workplan.

 - Coordinate speakers for meetings to better inform members of the issues.